Flying-Rat/GodotEOS/GUIDE.md

-# GodotEpic Setup Guide
+# GodotEOS Setup Guide

-A comprehensive guide to set up and use the GodotEpic GDExtension for Epic Online Services (EOS) integration in Godot 4.x.
+A comprehensive guide to set up and use the GodotEOS GDExtension for Epic Online Services (EOS) integration in Godot 4.x.

 ## Prerequisites